Ymagis/ClairMeta/README.rst

 ~~~~~~~

 Logging is customizable, see settings.py file or below.
 By default Clairmeta
-log to stdout and a rotated log file.
+logs to stdout and a rotated log file.

 ::